LJDJGC/Learning-log/README.md

 * Review solutions for **Valid Anagram** using the **Sorting** method for comparison.
 * Start the **Forms** section of the HTML/CSS course.

+## 2025/11/12 Night
+🌙 Evening Study Session: November 12, 2025
+📚 Course/Topic: Intermediate HTML and CSS Course - Tables
+🎯 Goal for the Session:
+To continue studying the technical documentation/site for the Tables section of the course.

+✅ Progress Achieved:
+Continued reading and reviewing the technical content related to creating and styling tables in HTML and CSS.

+(Add specific sub-topics here if you recall any, e.g., Reviewed colspan and rowspan properties or Explored CSS Grid for table-like layouts.)

+🛑 Current Status:
+Stopped partway through the reading material for the night.

+Next step: Will resume the course/reading material from where I left off tomorrow.